🛎️ High demand! Book your tuktuk now 🛺

 4th Day: Nuwara Eliya – Tea Plantations and Misty Mountains

 To begin your day, board the legendary Kandy-to-Nuwara Eliya train, often hailed as one of the world’s most scenic rail journeys.
 As the train winds through mist-draped mountains and endless emerald tea fields, you’ll pass villages where time seems to slow.
-Along the way, the ride becomes more than mere travel; it transforms into a passage into the heart of Sri Lanka’s highlands.
-Ultimately, it’s a journey to savor as much as the destination itself.
+Indeed, the ride becomes more than mere travel; it transforms into a passage into the heart of Sri Lanka’s highlands.
+Therefore, it’s a journey to savor as much as the destination itself.

 5th Day: Ella – A Picturesque Hill Town